-Kentucky NRCS has identified three areas that can be identified to ensure that conservation planning (although localized) is offered within areas where planners are informed of possible outreach opportunities and methods to comply with policy.
-These areas represent identified locales that meet the spirit and intent of the Departmental policy, Executive Order and provide a ready means of identification for planners at the local level.
+Kentucky NRCS has identified three components where conservation planning (although localized) is offered, and planners are informed of possible outreach opportunities and methods to comply with policy.
+These component areas represent identified locales that meet the spirit and intent of the Departmental policy, Executive Order and provide a ready means of identification for planners at the local level.
 These include: